siberianfox/tinygwiki/Chilipeppr-Archive-and-Restore-Parameters-for-tinyG.md

 ![Configuration Archive Loaded](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_239.jpg)

 At this point you can scroll thru the parameter file, make optional parameter changes and/or deletions.
 In the following example, all but the X-axis parameters have been deleted from the workarea.
+note: Changes made in the workarea will be written to tinyG but are not written back to the PC file.
+If you want a copy of your changes, run make a new Archive of tinyG after writing and verifying the new parameters.

 ![Edited workspace](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_240.jpg)